Chapter 7

 What is the difference between heuristic analysis and usability testing?

-While both usability testing and heuristic evaluation provide usability data points for product teams to act on, the two are very different.
+While both usability testing and heuristic evaluation provide usability data points for product teams to act on, the two methods for gathering insights are very different.

 Usability testing is completed by the end-user—often the ideal user persona for your product.
-User testing typically asks real people to complete a list of in-product tasks, and their ability to do this easily is then assessed.
+User testing asks real people to complete a list of in-product tasks to assess the ease with which they complete them.
+Researchers can conduct usability testing remotely or in-person, and it helps identify issues that real users face when engaging with your products.
 Remote usability testing is common in today’s world as it enables product teams to reach a broader spectrum of users and get their user testing done faster.

 One reason product teams may opt for heuristic evaluation over user testing is that—when running usability tests or guerrilla tests, with existing users—you may end up with skewed data, as current users have too much context around how the product works, what you’re looking for, and may aim to please or fall under social desirability bias.
 This often gives an inaccurate idea of an objective or first-time user’s perspective.

-In comparison, heuristic evaluation (also called heuristic analysis) is completed directly on the product (human computer interaction) by UI designers and product specialists (known as ‘evaluators’ in this process).
+In comparison, heuristic evaluation is completed directly on the product (human computer interaction) by UI designers and product specialists (known as ‘evaluators’ in this process).
 These people have a solid understanding of product development, user psychology, and heuristic evaluation—they are not, however, end users.
 These evaluators examine a product’s interface and assess its compliance with pre-determined heuristics.

-We spoke to Senior UX Lead Designer @ Foyer Group, Geoffrey Crofte, to get his definition on the difference.
+We spoke to Senior UX Lead Designer at Foyer Group, Geoffrey Crofte, to get his definition on the difference:

 Heads up 💡